OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/3_count_nucleotides.md

 # Counting nucleotides
-We'll start of with a something relatively easy - counting nucleotides.
+We'll start of with something relatively easy - counting nucleotides.
 We'll create a HashMap for storing the counts of the nucleotides we encounter in the sequence.

 ```rust
 use std::collections::HashMap;